3 Week Thailand Travel Itinerary: From Bangkok to the Islands

 Visa Requirements for Thailand

-Before you plan your trip to Thailand, check the Thai Consulate website to confirm your country’s visa needs.
+Before you plan your Thailand 3 week itinerary, check the Thai Consulate website to confirm your country’s visa needs.
 United States passport holders do not require a visa if they stay under 30 days.

 As of June 2024, an announcement was made that some countries have been extended to 60 days however always check the Thai Consulate website for all regulation updates.